nithashab2000/cybersecurity-labs/README.md

 - Hexdump reversal and binary file reconstruction
 - Identifying and reading hidden or protected files
 - Used SSH key-based authentication
+- Practiced basic TCP communication using 'netcat'
 ---

 ## In Progress

-- Continuing Bandit Levels 14+ to build deeper understanding of CLI security, scripting, and advanced permission handling
+- Continuing Bandit Levels 15+ to build deeper understanding of CLI security, scripting, and advanced permission handling

 ---